MosasaUnited/ShouldToDo/README.md

     - TODO Tasks
     - Done Tasks
     - Settings
-- The appbar displays the main icon of the program on the left and an exit icon on the right, which prompts a confirmation message when pressed.
+- The appbar displays the program's main icon on the left and an exit icon on the right, which prompts a confirmation message when pressed.

 ## Ongoing Developments
 Many more developments are currently in progress.